jxxcarlson/elm-microscheme/docs/docs/overview.md

-Function `evalResult` matches the various patterns presented by `expr`, mapping them to handlers which act on various subexpressions, returning a value of type `Result EvalError Expr`.
-As an example, the pattern `L ((Sym functionName) :: args)` is handle by the function call `dispatchFunction env functionName args`, which operates by evaluating `arg` using the environment `env`, then applying the function of type `List Expr -> Result EvalError Expr` that it finds for the key `functionName` in a suitable dictionary.
+Function `evalResult` matches the various patterns presented by `expr`, mapping them to handlers which act on the subexpressions or the pattern, returning a value of type `Result EvalError Expr`.
+As an example, the pattern `L ((Sym functionName) :: args)` is handlde by the function call `dispatchFunction env functionName args`, which operates by evaluating `args` using the environment `env`, then applying the function of type `List Expr -> Result EvalError Expr`.
+This function is gotten by looking up the key `functionName` in a suitable dictionary.

-One more example: the function `applyLambdaToExpressionList`  creates a temporary frame with bindings for the variable names and arguments of the lambda expression, then uses that frame to resolve the names which appear in the function
+One more example.
+The function `applyLambdaToExpressionList`  creates a temporary frame with bindings for the variable names and arguments of the lambda expression, then uses that frame to resolve the names which appear in the function